Skip to Main Content

 Saved search queries will also set up email alerts and notify the user whenever documents that match the search terms have been added to HeinOnline.

-For example, if a user has a catalog search for lexicon OR dictionary OR Dictionaries OR dictionarie OR words OR terms OR termes saved within their MyHein, and HeinOnline subsequently adds material that matches this query, the user will be notified via email.
+For example, if a user has a search for "wrongful convictions" AND DNA saved within their MyHein, and HeinOnline subsequently adds material that matches this query, the user will be notified via email.

 Here is an example of an email notification from HeinOnline.